awsdocs/aws-systems-manager-user-guide/doc_source/agent-install-al2.md

 Connect to your Amazon Linux 2 instance and perform the following steps to install AWS Systems Manager Agent \(SSM Agent\)\.
 Perform these steps on each instance that will run commands using Systems Manager\.

 **Important**
 This topic provides commands for working with SSM Agent on Amazon Linux 2 instances\.
-Some of these commands are not supported on Amazon Linux instances\.
-Before continuing, ensure you are viewing the correct topic for your instance type\.
+Some of these commands aren't supported on Amazon Linux instances\.
+Before continuing, ensure you're viewing the correct topic for your instance type\.
 For commands to run on Amazon Linux instances, see [Manually install SSM Agent on Amazon Linux instances](agent-install-al.md)\.

 **Before you begin**
 Before you install SSM Agent on an Amazon Linux 2 instance, note the following: